 4 Internal Audits

-Internal audits are conducted regularly by the Internal Auditing Office, the company’s internal auditing unit, on the Air Water Group’s compliance with laws, regulations, and internal rules and on the appropriateness and adequacy of the group’s business processes.
+Internal audits are conducted regularly by the Internal Auditing Office, the company’s internal auditing unit (consisting of 13 full-time staff members), on the Air Water Group’s compliance with laws, regulations, and internal rules and on the appropriateness and adequacy of the group’s business processes.
 The Internal Auditing Office also conducts monitoring and supervision of the construction and operation of the internal control system for ensuring the reliability and appropriateness of financial reporting, and with respect to evaluations of the system’s effectiveness, the Office fulfills the role of lead managing division under the responsibility and direction of the representative director.
-In addition, along with the Internal Auditing Office, Air Water has established the Compliance Center as the dedicated department for cross-group management and governance in connection with compliance, disaster prevention, and environmental protection.
+In addition, along with the Internal Auditing Office, Air Water has established the Compliance Center (consisting of 15 full-time staff members) as the dedicated department for cross-group management and governance in connection with compliance, disaster prevention, and environmental protection.
 When facts are found through internal audits that have the potential to seriously impact Air Water’s management, there is a system for appropriately reporting them to the Audit & Supervisory Board and the representative director.

 5 Accounting Auditors